 from the past personified in a new puppy.
 I know I have, and Mark and Debbie

 have little doubt.
 Poco is indeed back in Flint’s form.
-Does
+Does this explain the

 phenomenon pet owners experience when they allow another dog into their lives

 Perhaps for Poco, heaven was postponed because his responsibilities on earth

 weren’t complete.
 Perhaps returning as Flint, he will finish this designated